BasPH/data-pipelines-with-apache-airflow/README.md

 Overall, this repository is structured as follows:

 ```
+├── chapter01                # Code examples for Chapter 1.
+├── chapter02                # Code examples for Chapter 2.
+├── ...
+├── .pre-commit-config.yaml  # Pre-commit config for the CI.
 ├── CHANGELOG.md             # Changelog detailing updates to the code.
-├── LICENSE
-├── Makefile              # Helper commands.
+├── LICENSE                  # Code license.
 ├── README.md                # This readme.
-├── chapters              # Code examples for each of the Chapters.
-├── docker                # Supporting Docker image (containing Airflow).
-└── requirements.txt
+└── requirements.txt         # CI dependencies.
 ```

-The most interesting parts are probably the *docker* directory and the *chapter* directories under *chapters*.

-The *docker* directory contains a custom Airflow image that will be used through out the book.

-The *chapter* directories contain the code examples for each specific Chapter.
+The *chapterXX* directories contain the code examples for each specific Chapter.

 Code for each Chapter is generally structured something like follows:

 ```
 ├── dags                  # Airflow DAG examples (+ other code).